brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

 You can see that our model's output quickly falls into a loop.<span class="marginal-note" data-info="I once trained an [RNN to predict chess moves](https://github.com/brannondorsey/ChessNN) given a dataset of over 17,000 games played by grand masters.
 I used greedy argmax sampling at first, and it predicted that every move was a castle (O-O), which was illegal in almost all cases.
 This is because, of the thousands of possible chess moves in the training data vocabulary, O-O appeared in almost every game.
 The model had learned that the probability of a castling move was far greater than the thousands of sparse moves that rarely occur in each game, and this knowledge, combined with argmax sampling, lead the model to simply output the data's mode."></span> Greedy argmax samples from the model in a deterministic way, confidently selecting the label with the highest output value, even if the distribution is near-uniform or multimodal (see [Probability Distributions](probability-distributions.html)).
 In order to generate more realistic text, we want to sample from the distribution, not just select the most likely output class.
 When we sample from a distribution the likelyhood that each input class is selected is equal to the probability value the model has assigned to that class.

-Returning to the DNA example from Part 1 of this tutorial series, an output distribution representing the output classes `CGAT` that contained the values `[0.13, 0.42, 0.33, 0.12]` would give a 13% likelyhood that `C` would be selected, a 42% chance `G` would be selected, and 33% and 12% chance `A` and `T` would be drawn respectively.
+Returning to the DNA example from [Part 1](twitterbot-part-1-twitter-data-preparation.html) of this tutorial series, an output distribution representing the output classes `CGAT` that contained the values `[0.13, 0.42, 0.33, 0.12]` would give a 13% likelyhood that `C` would be selected, a 42% chance `G` would be selected, and 33% and 12% chance `A` and `T` would be drawn respectively.
 This is similar to how `sample_from_probs()` works, except in our function we first sort the distribution by value descending, truncate the list such that only the `TOP_N` values become non-zero, and then re-scale the remaining `TOP_N` values so they sum to one.
-If we use our DNA example with a value of `TOP_N=2`, we first sort `CGAT [0.13, 0.42, 0.33, 0.12] -> GACT`, truncate `[0.42, 0.33, 0.0, 0.0]`, and then re-scale `[0.56, 0.44, 0.0, 0.0]` so the distribution sums to one.
-According to our sampling algorithm, there is a 56% chance that `G` will be sampled and a 44% chance `A` will be sampled.
+If we use our DNA example with a value of `TOP_N=2`, we first sort `CGAT [0.13, 0.42, 0.33, 0.12] -> GACT [0.42, 0.33, 0.13, 0.12`, truncate `[0.42, 0.33, 0.0, 0.0]`, and then re-scale `[0.56, 0.44, 0.0, 0.0]` so the distribution sums to one.
+According to our sampling algorithm, there is a 56% chance that `G` will be sampled and a 44% chance that `A` will be sampled.

 Here is an example of running `generate.py` with several different values for `TOP_N`: